patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/patterns/actions/actions.md

 section: patterns
 ---

-An **action** is any process that a user can trigger by clicking or selecting the component that is linked to the action.
-For example, adding, deleting, editing, filtering, and submitting.
-These actions are linked to specific PatternFly components, like buttons (most common), menu items, and cards.
+An **action** is any process that a user can trigger by clicking or selecting a linked component.
+Common actions include adding, deleting, editing, filtering, and submitting, for example.
+In PatternFly, most actions are shown in the UI as action buttons, action items (in menus), and action cards.
+These components are incorporated into the design of other components, such as a toolbar with action buttons, a dropdown menu with action items, and so on.

-To cover common UI patterns, PatternFly components may incorporate other action components into their design.
-For example, a toolbar may contain an action button, a table may contain action toggle items, and so on.

 ### Common actions